ycechungAI/goose/documentation/docs/guides/managing-goose-sessions.md

     <TabItem value="ui" label="Goose Desktop" default>
         After choosing an LLM provider, you'll see the session interface ready for use.
 Type your questions, tasks, or instructions directly into the input field, and Goose will immediately get to work.

-        To start a new session at any time, click the three dots in the top-right corner of the application and select **New Session** from the dropdown menu.
+        To start a new session at any time, click the gear icon `⚙️` in the top-right corner of the application and select **New session** from the dropdown menu.

         You can also use keyboard shortcuts to start a new session or bring focus to open Goose windows.